C++ Core Guidelines: Destructor Rules

 C.31: All resources acquired by a class must be released by the class’s destructor

-This rule sounds quite obvious and helps you to prevent resource leaks.
+This rule sounds quite apparent and helps you to prevent resource leaks.
 Right?
-But you have to consider which of your class members have a full set of default operations.
+But you must consider which class members have a complete set of default operations.
 Now we are once more back to the rule of zero or five.

-Maybe the class File has in contrast to std::ifstream no destructor and, therefore, we may get a memory leak if instances of MyClass goes out of scope.
+Maybe the class File has, in contrast to std::ifstream, no destructor, and, therefore, we may get a memory leak if instances of MyClass go out of scope.

 class MyClass{